Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 11. Would you be more likely to submit research if the faculty approved it first?<br />
 Yes, one hundred percent.
 I know there are a lot of politics that your have to deal within that area.

+Assessment: Nice to have.
+The student seeed indifferent on some of the questions but if it is easy to use they showed interest in using the website.

 ### Interview 2
 Dr. Robert Buscaglia<br />